riganti/dotvvm-docs/Controls/tailwind/Carousel/sample4/sample.md

-## Sample 4: No navigation arrows
+## Sample 4: Hidden navigation UI

-Set `HideNavigation="true"` to hide the previous and next arrow buttons.
+Hides both the previous/next buttons and the indicator dots using `HideNavigation="true"` and `HideIndicators="true"`.